coreboot/coreboot/Documentation/payloads.md

 firmware project drivers that often reinvent the wheel) and the ability to define boot policy with familiar tools, no matter if those are shell scripts or compiled userland programs written in C, Go or other programming languages.

+On x86 platforms Linux is loaded through the [SELF] boot mechanism, by adding a *trampoline code* at the start of the kernel.

+[SELF]: lib/cbfs.md#payloads

 ## Heads